 "I remember the first time I thought about getting into the tech industry and one thing that kept me from pursuing that dream was the fact that I felt that it was a male-dominated field.
 I am not surprised to say that it is, but there are many women like myself that are fighting to find there way in and make a name for themselves.
 This group aims to support all women in tech whether they are gay women, black women, trans women, latina women, or any other nationality or identification out there.
 We are providing a safe space for women to learn and find resources from others to grow within their careers.
 I believe that if women have the means and support to succeed, they will almost always be successful." - Khalilah Scott (TechSecChix Founder & President)

-Khalilah is the Founder & President of TechSecChix and the Security Compliance Analyst at GHX.
+Khalilah is the Founder & President of TechSecChix and a current Cybersecuritry Risk Governance Specialist.
 She holds a B.S. from Purdue University Global in Information Security and Assurance which helped her to make the decision to enter the GRC field.
 Some of her previous engagements include the Share the Mic in Cyber campaign, CyberInSight's teaching podcast, DC Cyberwarriors meetup series, and Infosec Unplugged podcast with Davin Jackson.
-She was highlighted by Temple University as one of the "influential women in tech" during the 1st Women's History in Tech campaign in 2021and wants to see and help women in tech to find their passion and place in a male-dominated field.
+She was highlighted by Temple University as one of the "Influential Women in Tech" during the 1st Women's History in Tech campaign in 2021and wants to see and help women in tech to find their passion and place in a male-dominated field.
 "We as women need to become the representation that matters to bring others along into the tech industry.
 There is room for us all!"
 (Khalilah Scott, 2021)

 My professional background started in retail.
 After I graduated with my A.A. degree, I continued to work with my local college bookstore as a bookseller, then eventually becoming the assistant manager.
 Working there for about 8 years really developed skills that I didn't think would transfer into tech.
 After a lot of hesitation and seeking out advice, I decided to go back to college for my B.A.S. in Technology Development and Management with a concentration in Cybersecurity last year.
 As someone new in the field, it has been a journey finding out what interests me, studying for the Security+ exam, and narrowing down roles that would fit what I ultimately want in a career in this industry.
 It's thanks to this and the general tech community that I'm able to find motivation to continue to learn and hopefully, ultimately, I can return the favor.